Meet the 2023 Leica Women Foto Project Awardees

 Eli Farinango, this year’s winner from Canada, explores the vastness and beauty of the healing journey through her documentary photography, exploring the spaces to reclaim ancestral memory through image-making and collaborative processes.
-Born in the indigenous Kichwa territory in Ecuador and raised in Canada, Farinango’s winning project, Wilkay, traces the artist’s experience of being torn between two cultures as a result of abuse and mental illness, allowing her to reconnect with her roots, family, and ancestors in the process.
+Born in Kichwa territory in Ecuador and raised in Algonquin territory in Canada, Farinango's winning project, Wilkay, traces the artist's experience of transformation and healing from abuse and mental illness, allowing her to reconnect with her roots, family and ancestors in the process.

 Find out information about the press release and press contact for Leica Women Foto Project.